Moms, are you exhausted when your baby fights sleep during the day and at bedtime? Learn how to get a baby to stop fighting sleep once and for all.

 You’ll find that your baby will usually fall asleep with someone calmer, or with you once you’re calm as well.

-A baby fighting sleep can be one of the biggest challenges facing new moms.
+One of the biggest challenges facing new moms is when your baby fights sleep.
 You’re not used to the sleep deprivation that comes with parenthood, so it’s easy to get upset when nothing seems to work.

 When you do, put him down drowsy but awake each time he goes to sleep to establish good sleep habits.
 Spend a few minutes reducing stimulation and gearing him up for a calm, restful environment.